-Many aspects of Thomas Jefferson's home, work, and personal tastes were influenced by Italian people and culture; below are some specific examples.
+Many aspects of Thomas Jefferson's home, work, and personal tastes were influenced by Italian people and culture.
+Some specific examples are provided below.

-In 1787, Jefferson wrote to John Rutledge that "Italy is a field where the inhabitants of the Southern states may see much to copy in agriculture."
-Long before, in 1773, Jefferson had given the newly-arrived Tuscan wine producer, Philip Mazzei, a 193-acre farm contiguous to Monticello.
-There Mazzei established a small colony of Italian immigrants devoted to producing wine grapes, but the experiment was ultimately unsuccessful.
+In 1787, Thomas Jefferson wrote to John Rutledge that "Italy is a feild where the inhabitants of the Southern states may see much to copy in agriculture."1 Long before, in 1773, Jefferson had given the newly-arrived Tuscan wine producer, Philip Mazzei, a 193-acre farm contiguous to Monticello.2 There Mazzei established a small colony of Italian immigrants devoted to producing wine grapes, but the experiment was ultimately unsuccessful.
 Mazzei devoted more attention to political developments than to viticulture, and by 1779, his active involvement at Colle had come to an end.
-Jefferson, however, continued to employ some of the Italian vignerons: Giovanni da Prato worked as a gardener at Monticello in the 1780s, as did Anthony Giannini.
-While Minister to France, Jefferson traveled to Italy to study its rice industry.
-He had a copy made of the machines the Italians used to clean their rice, and despite the threat of death for violating such a ban, he smuggled rice out of the country in the pockets of his coat.
-Olive production also captured Jefferson's attention.
+Jefferson, however, continued to employ some of the Italian vignerons: Giovanni da Prato worked as a gardener at Monticello in the 1780s, as did Anthony Giannini.3 While Minister to France, Jefferson traveled to Italy to study its rice industry.
+He had a copy made of the machines the Italians used to clean their rice, and despite the threat of death for violating such a ban, he smuggled rice out of the country in the pockets of his coat.4 Olive production also captured Jefferson's attention.
 He recommended their cultivation to friends from South Carolina.5

-Jefferson once described music as the "favorite passion of my soul."
-The skills and achievements of a variety of Italian composers, musicians, and instrument makers enriched Jefferson's enjoyment of music.
+Jefferson once described music as the "favorite passion of my soul."9 The skills and achievements of a variety of Italian composers, musicians, and instrument makers enriched Jefferson's enjoyment of music.
 He acquired a violin thought to have been made by Amati and received instruction on that instrument from Francis Alberti while in Williamsburg.
 At the time, Jefferson was courting Martha Wayles Skelton, one of Alberti's piano students.
 Alberti visited the newlyweds at Monticello to continue their instruction.
 Among Jefferson's favorite composers were such Italians as Vivaldi, Corelli, Boccherini, and Antonio Campioni.
-He once observed to Giovanni Fabbroni (a friend of Philip Mazzei) that, in contrast to Italy, music in America was "in a state of deplorable barbarism."
-During this time in Europe, Jefferson sought out and befriended two Italian musicians, the flautist Caravoglia and Niccolo Piccini, a famous composer and pianist.
-Jefferson conferred with Piccini before purchasing a harpsichord for his daughter.
+He once observed to Giovanni Fabbroni (a friend of Philip Mazzei) that, in contrast to Italy, music in America was "in a state of deplorable barbarism."10 During his time in Europe, Jefferson sought out and befriended two Italian musicians, the flautist Caravoglia and Niccolò Piccinni, a famous composer and pianist.
+Jefferson conferred with Piccinni before purchasing a harpsichord for his daughter.11

 In 1789, William Short wrote to Jefferson from Naples to report success in acquiring a machine for making macaroni.
-Short was confused as he sought a machine that made the "maccaroni" (flat noodles, apparently) he and Jefferson were accustomed to find in Paris.
+Short was confused as he sought a machine that made the "maccaroni" (flat noodles, apparently) he and Jefferson were accustomed to finding in Paris.12